hawezo/alcalin/README.md

 ### Slots

-These reactive variable and methods are available in the toggle's slots.
+These reactive variables and methods are available in the toggle's slots.

 | Name     | Description                                            | Type     | Parameters |
 | -------- | ------------------------------------------------------ | -------- | ---------- |